wella4life/nft-project/README.md

    - Navigate between different nfts with scrolling and/or clicking

  - What I Learned:
+   - First project with Javascript
+   - First project with JSX
    - First project with React
    - First project with Thirdweb
    - First project with opensea